check-spelling/zeek-docs/frameworks/management.rst

 #.
 Then, *deployment* applies needed finalization to the configuration (e.g. to
    auto-enumerate ports) and, assuming all needed instances have peered, distributes the configuration to their agents.
-Deployment replaces any pre-existing Zeek cluster, shutting down the existing node processes.
+Deployment replaces any preexisting Zeek cluster, shutting down the existing node processes.
 The controller also persists the deployed configuration to disk, alongside the staged one.
 Deployment does *not* need to be successful to preserve a deployed configuration: it's the attempt to deploy that matters.